Dick Buek

 Richard (Mad Dog) Buek (November 4, 1929 – November 3, 1957) was an American alpine ski racer and later a daredevil stunt pilot.
-A fiancé of champion ski racer Jill Kinmont, whose tragic life story was made into the inspirational hit Hollywood motion picture The Other Side of the Mountain (1975), Buek died in a plane crash at the age of 27.
+The fiancé of champion ski racer Jill Kinmont, whose tragic life story was made into the inspirational hit Hollywood motion picture The Other Side of the Mountain (1975), Buek died in a plane crash at the age of 27.

 Life

 Born in Oakland, California, as a youth, Buek was coached by ski champion Hannes Schroll and trained at Sugar Bowl ski area.

 Known as "The Madman of Donner Summit," Buek exhibited a "go for broke" attitude that brought him success and pain in many downhill competitions.
 A serious racer by the age of 18, he did a straight schuss at the Inferno Race on Mount Lassen in 1948.
 In 1949, he won the Silver Dollar Derby and the Far West Ski Association's downhill title.

 A member of the 1952 Olympic team, Buek was twelfth in the downhill at Norefjell.
 That year, he was the national champion in downhill, and won a second national downhill title in 1954.
 His record included two runner-up efforts, a third and a fourth at the national championships.

 Buek seemed to be fearless and paid a heavy price for it.
 He suffered two broken backs, one from a motorcycle accident in 1953 which crushed his leg, pelvis, and shoulder.
 At the national championships at Aspen the following winter, he could still only bend his right knee sixty degrees.
 Pins in his left shoulder hampered his stance.
 Though he won the race, he was not selected to compete at the 1954 World Championships in Sweden.

 In 1974, Buek was inducted into the National Ski Hall of Fame.